ilikeyellowGZ/LoveHurts/README.md

-fixed the not displaying issue/ the .env problem regarding secruity testing if i say we redirect back to the index page in the public k folder
+fixed the not displaying issue/ the .env problem regarding secruity testing if i say we redirect back to the index page in the public k folder test reverting the file to stratch with a the prevoius tweak